Nacho (Better Call Saul): Production

 The episode was written by co-executive producer Thomas Schnauz, who was also a writer and producer on Breaking Bad.
 It was directed by Terry McDonough, who directed episodes for Breaking Bad, including the episode that introduced Saul Goodman.

 Reception

 Upon airing, the episode received 3.23 million American viewers, and an 18-49 rating of 1.6.

-The episode received positive reviews from critics.
 Erik Kain of Forbes said that "Overall, this was yet another strong entry in the show.
 Great shots of New Mexico, plenty of humor, and a little bit of mystery all kept this one humming from start to finish."

 Michael Hogan of The Telegraph gave the episode 4 out of 5 stars, concluding: